uwmadison-chm/ge-mri-rtafni/README.md

 # ge-mri-afni

+## This project is archived

+It might work for you!
+But everything it relies on is ancient history.
+Use at your own risk@

 #### Tools to enable realtime fMRI data monitoring on GE scanners

 If you came to town looking for a special-purpose software package, you sure have come to the right place.
 This is a little package to enable monitoring fMRI data collection from GE's MRI scanners, using AFNI's Dimon and viewer.
 It might work with other kinds of scanners, too; it'll really depend on whether Dimon likes your dicoms.